-In addition to the tests and comparisons made by the Bureau of Standards, its work includes such researches as are involved in the establishment and maintenance of the various standards and units of measurement, the development of measuring instruments and methods of measurement, the determination of physical constants and the properties of materials.
+In addition to the tests and comparisons made by the Bureau of Standards, its work includes such researches as are involved in the establishment and maintenance of the various standards and units of measurement, the development of measuring instruments and methods of measurement, the determination of physical constants, and the properties of materials.
 The results of these investigations are published in pamphlet form, and in the following pages is given a classified descriptive list of these papers.
-They cover a wide range of subjects in the field of physical measurements and are issued for general distribution to the scientific, technical, and industrial interests concerned with the subjects treated.
+The papers are issued in two separate series--(1) Scientific Papers, (2) Technologic Papers.
+The latter series will cover the more distinctly technologic work of the Bureau.
+They cover a wide range of subjects in the field of physical measurements and the properties of materials and are issued for general distribution to the scientific, technical, and industrial interests concerned with the subjects treated.
 The papers will be sent upon request and may be designated by the numbers which precede the titles in the list.
 This list will be revised from time to time, and subsequent issues will be sent to those who request it.
 It is assumed that individuals generally are interested in a particular class of work; hence this method of distribution has been adopted in order that each may secure the particular information desired.